As I am writing this my county is on lockdown. I know many people across the world are living under similar orders, whether they are official or not.

-This short novel has the feel of a folk tale or a parable.
+This short novel has the feel of a folk tale or parable.
 It’s comforting, affirming, and inspirational.
-This is an older book, so there is a good chance you can check out the ebook for free from your library with no wait.
+This is an older book, so there is a good chance you can check out the ebook from your library with no wait.

 Bossypants by Tina Fey